GolamCh/GolamCh/README.md

 - log4j

 ### Current/Recent Activities
-- I have recently achieved ISTQB Tester Certification.
-- Working on final project at Sparta: building an automation testing framework for a web application.
+- This week, I have started the 2-week DevOps bootcamp at Sparta Global to add to some of my skills.

 Have a look at some of my projects!